 In 1950, the fire company started the ambulance squad.
 This was done with the assistance of the Chalfont Lions Club who donated a 1938 Packard ambulance.
 The squad provided basic life support until 1995, when the state approved their upgrade to advanced life support status.
 In 1994, the fire company started to use paid emergency staff to provide 24 hours a day, 7 days a week staffing for the ambulance.
 The ambulance and fire company separated in 2007.
 Chal-Brit Regional EMS was created and is thriving in their new home at 201 Park Avenue in New Britain Township.

 Additional support is given to the fire company by the Ladies Auxiliary, which was founded in 1925.
 The members of the Auxiliary hold fundraisers and give a substantial donation to the fire company every year.
 They also offer support by providing food and beverages at large fires and during training.

-The Main Station or Station 34 has always been in its present location at 101 N. Main Street in Chalfont Borough, having been built by Austin Griffith as a Post Office and fire house.
-The building has also served as the town hall and police station.
-The original fire house has been expanded at least three times since 1904.
+For over 100 years, The Main Station or Station 34 had been located at 101 N. Main Street in Chalfont Borough, having been built by Austin Griffith as a Post Office and fire house.
+The building also served as the town hall and police station.
+The original fire house had been expanded at least three times since 1904.
+In June 2011 Station 34 moved up the street to its current location at 301 N. Main Street in Chalfont Borough.
 In May of 1973, Station 54 was established at the New Britain Township garage at Newville Rd. and Rt.
-152 North (Station 54 was closed in 2006).
+152 North.
+However, Station 54 closed in 2006.
 In 1984, a ground breaking was held for Station 74.
 Station 74, referred to as the West station, is located at 1034 Schoolhouse Road in the Highlands development.